x0lg0n/Movio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "🐞 Bug Report"
-about: Create a report to help us improve
+about: Report a reproducible bug to help us improve the project
+title: "[BUG] <short description>"
 labels: bug
 ---

-## Describe the bug
+## 🐛 Bug Description
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

-## To Reproduce
-Steps to reproduce the behavior:
+## 🔄 Steps to Reproduce
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

-## Expected behavior
+## ✅ Expected Behavior
-A clear and concise description of what you expected to happen.
+What you expected to happen.

+## ❌ Actual Behavior
+What actually happened.

-## Screenshots
+## 📸 Screenshots / Logs
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or paste logs to help explain your problem.

-## Environment
+## 🖥️ Environment
-- OS: [e.g. iOS]
+- OS: [e.g., Ubuntu 22.04]
-- Browser [e.g. chrome, safari]
+- Browser / Version: [e.g., Chrome 128]
-- Version [e.g. 22]
+- App Version: [e.g., v1.2.3]

-## Additional context
+## 📋 Additional Context
-Add any other context about the problem here.
+Add any other context here.